Chinas Central Bank Skips Reverse Repos - UrduPoint

 China's Central Bank Skips Reverse Repos

-The banking system reports reasonable and sufficient liquidity at present, the PBOC said in an online statement.
+The level of liquidity in the banking system is relatively high at present, the PBOC said in an online statement.

 China will pursue a prudent monetary policy in a more flexible and appropriate way, according to this year's government work report.